phpbench/phpbench/docs/guides/benchmark-runner.rst

     $ phpbench run /path/to/HashBench.php --report=default

-See the :doc:`reports` chapter for more information on how you can configure reports.
+See the :doc:`reports` guide for more information on how you can configure reports.

 .. note::